codeslake/RefVSR/README.md

 3. **Pre-trained models**

+***For the testing and training of the model, recommended to go through wiki pages for<br>
+[Logging](https://github.com/codeslake/RefVSR/wiki/Log-Details) and [Details of training and testing scripts](https://github.com/codeslake/RefVSR/wiki/Training-&-Testing-Details) before running the scripts.***
 ## Testing models of ArXiv2022

 ```bash
 ## Real-world 4x super-resolution (HD to 8K resolution)
 # Ours in Fig. 8 of the main paper (the model trained with pre-training and adaptaion stages)